Aberfan, Vault of the Valley Music

 Merging the music of Aberfan and photos of this particular disaster's psychic aftermath lays bare the great cost of ignoring the habituated, presumtive violence in our human systems.
 Penetrating musical vibrations in synergy with photographic art, resonating where words cannot, evoke a greater world where all are connected as living beings on a living earth.
 In bearing witness to the single atrocity of Aberfan, one can question the arrogance of "progress" built on destruction, absent the soul.
 Without this felt knowledge, we are doomed.

-As Alice Miller discovered the trauma of her own childhood through spontaneous painting and wrote about in her many books, this is the story of power and destruction wrought over all the world in the willful and unconscious devastation upon children and the call to transform the inscrutable events.
+A psychological and spiritual rendering as much as a musical one, Aberfan is the story of power and destruction wrought over all the world in the willful and unconscious devastation upon what is most vulnerable in ourselves and in others and the call to transform, through my music, the inscrutable events.

 Can I turn this music 'round in my hand?

-Constructed from a deeply personal place, may Aberfan sound the immutable tragedy.
+Constructed from a deeply personal place, realized as universal, Aberfan sounds the immutable tragedy.

 I invite you to visit Laura Siersema for samples of music and photographs.